kinvolk/kubernetes-enhancements/keps/sig-node/127-usernamespaces-support/README.md

   don't have access permissions for `others` because the effective user and group IDs on the host are the same for all the pods.
-- The semantics of semantics of `fsGroup` are respected, if it's specified it's assumed to be the correct GID in the host and an 1-to-1 mapping entry for the `fsGroup` is added to the GID mappings for the pod.
+- The semantics of semantics of `fsGroup` are respected, if it's specified it's assumed to be the correct GID in the host and a 1-to-1 mapping entry for the `fsGroup` is added to the GID mappings for the pod.

 There are some cases that require special attention from the user.
 For instance,